Wildlife & Rodent Control Services in Stratford, CT

 Squirrel & Flying Squirrel Removal in Stratford, CT

-Squirrels and flying squirrels commonly enter Stratford attics through damaged soffits, attic vents, fascia gaps, ridge vents, roof returns, and weakened roofline areas.
+Squirrels and flying squirrels commonly enter Stratford attics through damaged soffits, attic vents, fascia gaps, ridge vents, roof returns, dormers, gable areas, and weakened roofline materials.
+Many Stratford homes have mature trees close to the roofline, older trim details, and attic systems that provide easy access once a squirrel finds a weak spot.

 Common Signs of Squirrel Activity

-- Scratching or movement sounds inside the attic
+- Scratching, running, or rolling sounds inside the attic

-- Visible openings near attic vents or fascia boards
+- Visible openings near attic vents or trim boards

-- Nesting material or droppings inside attic areas
+- Nesting material or droppings inside attic insulation

 Our Stratford squirrel removal services may include: